learnedsystems/RMI/README.md

 To use the reference implementation, clone this repository and [install Rust](https://rustup.rs/).

 The reference RMI implementation is a *compiler.* It takes a dataset as input, and produces C/C++ source files as outputs.
-The data input file must contain:
+The data input file must be a binary file containing:

-1. The number of items, as a 64-bit unsigned integer
+1. The number of items, as a 64-bit unsigned integer (little endian)
-2. The data items, either 32-bit or 64-bit unsigned integers.
+2. The data items, either 32-bit or 64-bit unsigned integers (little endian)

 If the input file contains 32-bit integers, the filename must end with `uint32`.
 If the input file contains 64-bit integers, the filename must end with `uint64`.
+If the input file contains 64-bit floats, the filename must end with `float64`.

 In addition to the input dataset, you must also provide a model structure.
 For example, to build a 2-layer RMI on the data file `books_200M_uint32` (available from [the Harvard Dataverse](https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/JGVF9A/MZZUP2&version=4.0)) with a branching factor of 100, we could run: